 The term valuation is understood in predominately two ways, being the positivist ‘market valuation’ and the normative ‘value to owner’.
 Both have inherited several titles such as exchange value, sale price or market value for the former and realistic value, just price, cost of reproduction, fair market value for the latter.

-The value to the owner concept provides an important distinction in Family Law where the ownership of a business and the associated benefits are likely to continue.
+The value to the owner concept provides an important distinction in valuing a business for family law purposes where the ownership of a business and the associated benefits are likely to continue.
 The concept of “value to the owner” is not exclusive of the “fair market value” definition and commonly accepted business valuation methodologies.

 Nor is the concept of ‘value to owner’ new.